konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 <br/>

 ## Introduction
 MLOps (machine learning operations) is based on DevOps principles and practices that increases overall workflow efficiencies and qualities in machine learning lifecycle.
 By adopting and implementing MLOps, you can make your ML system more agile and more scalable and then increase the qualities and responsibilities.

+This blog will introduce MLOps Maturity Model to support your MLOps project using Azure Machine Learning.
+Practical code snippets and step-by-step samples codes are out of scope of this blog, but will be published in our next blog.

 ### MLOps Maturity Model